ibm-cloud-docs/key-protect/kur.md

    ```
    {: pre}

-* You are **logged in** to the IBM Cloud CLI and targeting the account you want to scan:
+* You are **logged in** to the IBM Cloud CLI and targeting the account that you want to scan:
    ```sh
    ibmcloud login
    ```